About the Workshop

 Accepted Papers

 Accepted papers will be published online on the workshop website.
-A poster session will be hosted, concurrent with the coffee break, that allow authors of accepted papers to share their work.
-Selected papers will be invited for a lightning talk during the workshop.
+A poster session will be hosted, concurrent with the coffee break, that allows authors of accepted papers to share their work.
+Selected papers will be invited to give a lightning talk during the workshop.

 Selected position papers will be compiled into a digital proceedings volume.
 We are exploring the opportunity to publish the workshop proceedings in the ACM Digital Library (alternatives include established open-access platform such as arXiv.org or CEUR-WS.org).